onevcat/UniWebView-Docs/docs/guide/uploading.md

 ### Additional setup on iOS

-On iOS, if you just want let your user to upload images from photo library, it should already work without any effort.
-However, if you want to let users to upload images from cameras, you need to set [NSCameraUsageDescription](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW24) in your Info.plist file in the exported Xcode project, otherwise your app would crash when users choose to take photo or video by camera.
+On iOS, if you just want let your user upload images from the photo library, it should already work without any effort.
+However, if you want to let users upload images from cameras, you need to set [NSCameraUsageDescription](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW24) in your Info.plist file in the exported Xcode project, otherwise, your app would crash when users choose to take photo or video by camera.

 ### Additional setup on Android